-Associate professor and A.J.
-Thurston Chair of Music; music department chair and director of choral activities
+Professor and A.J.
+Thurston Endowed Chair of Music; Music Department Chair and Director of Choral Activities

 I have published and presented extensively on the subject of creating an LGBTQQ Inclusive Music Room and Pedagogy that is sympathetic to the LGBTQQ student.

-I research and present on and perform historical music of the Gay and Lesbian community & work to champion causes that promote Civil Rights for the LGBTQQ Community.
+I research and present on and perform historical music of the Gay and Lesbian community and work to champion causes that promote Civil Rights for the LGBTQQ Community.